mrasamny/csci-121-Recitation7/README.md

 # Recitation 7 - Loopy Loops

-This Skill Builder will require you to write several functions in which loops will be the focus.
+This recitation will require you to write several functions in which loops will be the focus.
 In addition, some of these function will require you to design and implement finite state machines.
 So, let's get started!

 The class called Recitation7 with a set of skeleton methods provided.
 The